codeswitcher0/lj2dw-filters/README.md

 • This system of scripts only adds permissions, it doesn't ever take them away.
 Thus it does not fully sync filters, it only grants matching permissions.

 • At this moment, all calls wget makes to DW use the awful --no-check-certificate option, which is a security problem if you're worried MITM attacks.
 Your machine, if it has a newer version of wget installed, might not need that option, and you can delete it.

+# License

+Haven't figured this out yet.
+It's mine, but for now you have my permission to use it to import your journal filter settings.